selinaes/Tiger-MIPS-Compiler/final/README.md

 ## Extra Credits
+- NEW: Loop Optimization
+    - Reaching Definition: in `Reaching_Def` module, we implemented dataflow analysis for reaching definition
+    - Dominators: In ` Dominator` module, we implemented dominator analysis to find the dominators of each instruction.
+        - Loop Range + Back Edge: Based on the constructed domination relationship, we identified the back edge and range of each loop.
+    - Hoisting: We used the result of Reaching Definition & Dominators, to implement hoisting of certain instructions outside of the loop, so that they don't need to be executed every time into the loop
+        - If all definitions of an instruction `d` 's uses are outside the loop, we will hoist it
+        - We avoided pitfalls mentioned in textbook pg.412 by checking each condition seperately
+        - Test for while loop hoisting and pitfall 2 using `../testcases/dominateTest.tig`, test pitfall 1 at `../testcases/dominateTest2.tig`, test pitfall 3 at  `../testcases/dominateTest3.tig`, test for loop at  `../testcases/dominateTest4.tig`, test nested-loop at `../testcases/queen.tig`
+    - Note: Because of added dataflow analyses, running certain test will be slower (eg. `queen.tig`), but it will end and the result is correct.
 - We used functional record to deal with recursive reference, and it has a unit mapping to solve type reference sameness checking. use `1mutualNameTy.tig` to test.
 - In "codegen.sml," we added optimization matchings
     - BINOP add with CONST 0 is turned into an Assem.MOVE (not OPER), in this way, adding with 0 can be optimized as potential move edges in coloring